timpeskett/museum/README.md

 This shows the very first level (which is an exact clone of the original Pacman level).
 There was a menu with options and credits but I must have removed that for this version for some reason.
 Unfortunately the PC emulation crashes on button presses but the version that runs on the actual calculator worked fine and was bug tested and finished.
 This was probably one of the first non-trivial programs I ever wrote that I would really consider complete.
 I remember this taking me a long time.
 I think I worked on and off for a few months on it.

+The AI is somewhat notable I suppose.
+From memory it uses a recursive algorithm to search the entire maze for the most efficient path to player.
+Unfortunately that would be too perfect, though, so it will only update this path once it travels half the tiles toward the player.
+This means that it is always travelling to where the player was several tiles ago until it is right next to the player where it will directly follow the player.

+The power pills are also sort of interesting.
+The ClassPad is only black and white (no greyscale) and there needed to be a way to indicate that the ghosts could be eaten.
+To implement a 'pseudo grayscale' the ghosts are only rendered on every second or third frame when a powerpill has been eaten.
+This idea is essentially the same as PCM used to make lights look dimmer.

 #DeskPOP
 #### The Prince of Persia running along the bottom of the desktop.